mykle1/MMM-SunWorship/README.md

 A rather unspectacular module that displays current images of the sun.

-The images are timestamped (Zulu time) and update about every 10 minutes.
+The images are timestamped (Zulu time) and update about every hour.

 Images are current to within one hour.
 Kinda cool.